 - Cleanliness.
 A clean home will impress.
 Aside from the obvious—making sure that your home, including the yard, is orderly and clean—remove all clutter and unneeded items that take away from your home's best features.

 - Paint.
 Freshly painted walls and décor in a neutral shade can go a long way to enhance the overall appearance of your home.

 - Curb Appeal.
 Take an objective look at your home's curb appeal and make adjustments as needed.

 - Odors.
 If you have pets, make sure to eliminate damage or odor associated with them.
 And, be aware that if you smoke in your home, the lingering smell can turn buyers away.

 You may love your home and have many happy memories associated with it.
 Perhaps you have lived there for several years and raised your family in it.
 Sellers most often have emotional attachments to their homes.
-Though you may feel that you are the most qualified to show a buyer your home, your real estate agent will advise you to leave the home while it is being showed.
+Though you may feel that you are the most qualified to show a buyer your home, your real estate agent will advise you to leave the home while it is being shown.
 To ensure the best showing possible, make your home inviting and welcoming by creating mood lighting, adjusting the temperature and adding decorative touches.